 What are antidepressants?

-Your doctor may offer you antidepressants if you have very low mood or symptoms of depression.
+Your doctor, or psychiatrist, may offer you antidepressants if you have very low mood or symptoms of depression.
 They can also help if you have other mental health problems, including anxiety.

 Scientists aren’t sure how antidepressants work.
 But they think that they may work by increasing levels of certain chemicals in your brain that help improve your mood and emotions.

 Antidepressants should start to work within 2-3 weeks.
 There is no set time for how long you should take antidepressants.
 Your doctor may ask you to take your antidepressants for 6 months after your symptoms are gone.
 This can help stop your symptoms coming back.
 Your doctor will work out how much you should take, and for how long.

 Are there different types of antidepressant?